sirpaulmcd/Software-Cheat-Sheets/Markdown/MarkdownBasics.md

 + apples
 + oranges

 Create ordered lists using a number prefix.
-Unfortunately, sublist functionality is limited (have to start back at 1).
+However, the format may change depending on the viewer:

     1. item 1
     2. item 2